 - Texting a prospect AFTER initial contact increased conversion rates by 112.6%

-- Speed to lead: Texts are read in 5 seconds of being sent, on average have a 90 second response time.
+- Speed to lead: Texts are normally read in a matter of seconds of being sent, on average have a 90 second response time.
 Between ⅓ and ½ of all sales go to the vendor that responds first.

 - Texting has a 32% conversion rate on average.

 - The British motor racing circuit Silverstone sent a text message to 45,000 people in their database inviting them to purchase tickets for an upcoming Formula 1 race.
 That single message delivered to Silverstone an ROI of 680%!

 - Julep reported a 99% retention rate for its text message subscribers!